crestonpta/ptawebsite/src/pages/about/pta-board-members.md

 ![Photo of Laura Bartroff.](/img/img_5127.jpeg)

-This is my third year on the Creston PTA Board and I have a fourth grader.
+This is my fourth year on the Creston PTA Board and I have a fifth grader.
 I work at the Portland Art Museum during the day and enjoy playing ultimate frisbee, camping, reading, riding my bike, and coffee.
 I enjoy being involved with the PTA because I like to be informed about our school, the district, and doing what I can to make our school the best it can be.
 I’ve also met some wonderful people who are working so hard for our kids!

 ### **Volunteer & Membership Chair**